Annie Dodge Wauneka: Education

-In 1918 at the age of 8, she was sent to the Bureau of Indian Affairs Boarding School in Fort Defiance, Arizona where she learned the English language.
+In 1918 at the age of 8, she was sent to the Bureau of Indian Affairs Boarding School in Fort Defiance, Arizona, where she learned the English language.
 During that first year at school, the 1918 Spanish influenza pandemic struck the students and faculty.
 Annie recovered from a mild case of the flu and stayed at the school to help care for the other student flu victims.
 This experience helped inspire her later interest in public health.
 Annie would experience another epidemic during her fourth grade year when an outbreak of trachoma struck the Fort Defiance area.
 Following the outbreak, many students, including Annie, were sent to the nearby St. Michaels Catholic Mission.
 Beginning in the sixth grade, Annie attended the Albuquerque Indian School in Albuquerque, New Mexico.
 She attended the Albuquerque Indian School until she completed her studies in the eleventh grade.

 Later in her life, Annie received a bachelor's degree in public health from the University of Arizona in Tucson, Arizona.
 She was also awarded with an honorary doctorate from the University of New Mexico.

 During her time attending the Albuquerque Indian School, Annie met George Wauneka, whom she would later marry in 1929.

 Career

 Following graduation Annie married George Wauneka and traveled around the Navajo nation with her father.
 Seeing the lack of medical treatment and poverty Annie found her calling.
 In 1951, she became the second woman to be elected to the Tribal Council, after Lilly Neil.
 She was immediately appointed head of the council's Health and Welfare Committee.
 She served in that committee for her 27 years in the council and served as its head for three terms.
 Wauneka accomplished much during her years on the council including translating medical terms into Navajo, a radio show explaining health issues, and better care for the community.
-Her worked improved care for pregnant women, babies, eye and ear health, and alcoholism.
+Her work improved care for pregnant women, babies, eye and ear health, and alcoholism.
 Sanitation and housing improved under her term in the council.
 In 1953, her husband was running for the position that Wauneka had been holding, but she felt he was not a good candidate, so she ran against him and defeated him.

 Death

-Wauneka died in a nursing home in Toyei, Arizona on November 10, 1997.
+Wauneka died at a nursing home in Toyei, Arizona, on November 10, 1997.